Austin Apartments That Actually Allow Large Dogs (Verified List)

 Windsor Burnet (78758)100 lbsContact office2Contact officeContact officeNearby

-North Austin notes: The 78758 ZIP near The Domain contains three communities with absolutely no breed or weight restrictions: Gallery at Domain, Broadstone North ATX, and Radius at The Domain.
+North Austin notes: The 78758 ZIP near The Domain contains three communities with absolutely no breed or weight restrictions: Gallery at Domain, Broadstone North ATX, and Radius at The Domain (another RPM Living property).
 That concentration is unusual for Austin.
 Broadstone is the only one that doesn’t even require a pet interview.

 Reserve at Walnut Creek allows 3 pets and uses inclusive language on its website, but the $60/month pet rent is the highest on this list.
 If that monthly cost matters, Radius at The Domain charges just $20/month with no restrictions.